Thinking About Adopting a Bring Your Own Device Policy? Read This First

 For example, such a policy might stipulate that if the phone is lost or stolen, your company has the right to wipe the phone (including personal data, like photos and music).

-Once the company has decided who has access, it needs a plan for what will happen should one of your people quit or should they be fired.
+Once the company has decided who has access, it needs a plan for what will happen should one of your people quit, or should they be fired.

 Employee Concerns When Adopting A BYOD Policy

 Employees worry that since you’ve installed security applications, you will monitor their “personal” activities.
-So if you want employees to comply with company security rules and policies, earning their trust is key—and that means education.
+So if you want employees to comply with company security rules and policies, earning their trust is key — and that means education.

 You’ll need to be completely transparent about what you will and will not be able to see.
 It’s also often a good idea to review basic security best practices (such as the importance of updating passwords periodically).

-Why BYOD Is Worth Considering
+BYOD Adoption – Is It Worth Considering?

 While a BYOD policy might require you to re-think some of your existing company-wide policies and create new ones, such policies also come with serious benefits.